Oldbridge: Battle of the Boyne Site

 Former Boyne Obelisk (pictured c.1890), which was erected near Oldbridge in 1736 to commemorate the Battle of the Boyne.
 It was destroyed in 1923.

 The site of the Battle of the Boyne extends over an area west of the town of Drogheda.
 In the County Development Plan for 2000, Meath County Council rezoned the land at the eastern edge of Oldbridge, at the site of the main Williamite crossing, to residential status.
 A subsequent planning application for a development of over 700 houses was granted by Meath County Council and this was appealed by local historians to An Bord Pleanala (The Planning Board).
 In March 2008 after a long appeal process, An Bord Pleanala approved permission for this development to proceed.

 The Battle of the Boyne Interpretive Centre is approximately 1 mi to the west of the main crossing point, on Oldbridge Estate.
 This facility was redeveloped in 2008 and is open to tourists.

 In early 2007, the newly elected First Minister of Northern Ireland, Ian Paisley, was invited to visit the battle site by the then Taoiseach Bertie Ahern.
 Following the invitation, Paisley commented that "such a visit would help to demonstrate how far we have come when we can celebrate and learn from the past so the next generation more clearly understands".
 The visit took place in May 2007 and a tree was planted in the grounds of Oldbridge House to mark the occasion.

+In 2009, an Orange parade took place at Oldbridge Estate for the first time, with 75 Orangemen taking part.
+The Orange Order turned it into a regular event, parading at Oldbridge annually in May.
+In 2026, an Orange Order member praised the welcome and hospitality shown by the locals, saying it was "a credit to Ireland".